ePages-de/epages-devportal/_posts/2018/2018-02-13-how-we-use-wiremock-for-testing-our-microservices.md

   - containerPort: 8080
 ```

 To access the container from the outside.
-Like from our our api test suite, which runs against the freshly created cluster,
+Like from our API test suite, which runs against the freshly created cluster,
-we need to create a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service) for the mocked external api docker image as well.
+we need to create a [Kubernetes service](https://kubernetes.io/docs/concepts/services-networking/service) for the mocked external API docker image as well.

 ```yaml
 ports: